Boxing streaming service DAZN coming to Ireland

 Fights involving athletes such as Katie Taylor will be included in the schedule for DAZN’s service.

-Sports streaming company DAZN will launch in the Republic in May, but the boxing focused group is yet to reveal the price punters will pay to access its service.
+Sports streaming company DAZN will launch in the Republic in May, but the boxing focused group is yet to reveal the price Irish customers will pay to access its service.

-The business will this year expand to more than 200 countries with the first global event on the service being Canelo Alvarez’s soon to be announced fight scheduled to take place on May 2nd.
+The first global event on the service being Canelo Alvarez’s soon to be announced fight scheduled to take place on May 2nd.

 In a statement, the company said the first phase of its global expansion will be an English-language service focused on boxing.
 It holds rights to matches from promotional companies such as Golden Boy Promotions, Matchroom Boxing USA and GGG Promotions.